 In the Weald Basin, the main interest of the hydrocarbon companies is the Kimmeridge Clay Formation (KCF), a thick deposit of shale rock which extends across most of the region.
 According to the British Geological Survey and the Oil and Gas Authority, a close analogue is the Bakken Formation of North Dakota.
 Oil was first discovered within the Bakken in early 1950s, but the area is most known for its recent oil boom enabled by hydraulic fracturing and horizontal drilling technologies.
 Since the early 2000s, the state has undergone massive industrialisation as thousands of wells have been drilled and fracked.

 At Brockham, the KCF is around 400m thick, with its upper and lower boundaries at around 750 and 1150 meters below ground.
 The KCF at Brockham contains three bands of micrite (9 to 25 meters thick), which could more accurately be described as a coccolith bearing shale rock deposit.
 The industry likes to call them limestones, but this is scientifically unsound and misleading.

-Table showing the Kimmeridge layers, depth and thickness in feet and meters (based on Nutech study of Brockham #1, Sept 2016).
+Table showing the Kimmeridge layers, depth and thickness in meters (based on Nutech study of well Brockham #1, Sept 2016).

 The permeability of the Kimmeridge micrites is between 0.02 and 0.032 milliDarcy (and that of the shale layers is even lower) – well below the generally accepted boundary of 0.1 mD between conventional and unconventional hydrocarbon extraction.
 Below 0.1 mD is generally considered to require unconventional extraction methods such as hydraulic fracturing or acid stimulation.